dalbeertws/fastapi/README.md

 `pip install -r requirements.text`

-4. Create Database on your system and replace the creds of database in `database.database.py` file
+4. Create Database on your system and add the creds of database and secret key in a `.env` file.
+Took reference from `env.example` file.

 5. Run the server